InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Introduction

 While diffusion models have achieved impressive results in 3D molecule generation, they are often limited by computationally intensive iterative sampling and a lack of flexibility for variable-length generation~\citep{hoogeboom2022equivariantdiffusionmoleculegeneration,xu2023geometric,vignac2023midi}.
 In contrast, AR models offer a compelling alternative: by casting 3D molecule generation as a sequence prediction problem, they enable highly efficient and flexible generation of variable-sized molecules.

 However, adapting AR models for 3D molecule generation poses unique challenges at both data and model levels.
 On the data side, the key difficulty centers on tokenizing 3D molecules into 1D sequences of tokens compatible with Transformer-like models.
-An ideal tokenization must satisfy two criteria: (1) SE(3)-equivariance, {\ie}, equivariant tokenization under rotations and translations, and (2) permutation invariance of the atom indexing to establish a canonical sequence order for each molecule.
-On the model side, unlike conventional AR models that merely predict the next discrete token at each step, the AR model for 3D molecule generation requires jointly predicting a discrete atom type ({\eg}, C, H, O, N) and its continuous 3D coordinates, due to the dual chemical and geometric information encoded in each atom.
+An ideal tokenization must satisfy two criteria: (1) SE(3)-invariance, {\ie}, invariant tokenization under rotations and translations, and (2) permutation invariance of the atom indexing to establish a canonical sequence order for each molecule.
+On the model side, unlike conventional AR models that merely predict the next discrete token at each step, the AR model for 3D molecule generation requires jointly predicting a discrete atom type and its continuous 3D coordinates, due to the dual chemical and geometric information encoded in each atom.

-\textbf{Our Contributions.} To address these challenges, we propose \model{}, a novel AR model for 3D molecule generation. \model{} rests on two key innovations.
-First, it leverages a canonical tokenization strategy that uses an inertial frame to align 3D molecules, converting them into a sequence of atom-level tokens that ensures SE(3) equivariance.
-It subsequently applies a canonical reordering of its atoms to guarantee atom index permutation invariance.
-Second, it introduces Geometric Rotary Positional Encoding (GeoRoPE), which injects relative positional awareness and pairwise distance information between atoms into the attention mechanism, making it geometry-aware.
-Built upon these two components, \model{} employs a hierarchical AR paradigm for density estimation, iteratively predicting the discrete atom types using cross-entropy and continuous atom positions using diffusion loss.
+\textbf{Our Contributions.} To address these challenges, we propose \model{}, a novel autoregressive model for 3D molecule generation (\Cref{fig:InertialAR}).
+First, we introduce generation-oriented canonical tokenization: aligning molecules to a canonical inertial frame ensures SE(3) invariance, while deterministic atom reordering guarantees permutation invariance.
+Together, they convert arbitrary 3D structures into a unique sequence of atom-level tokens for autoregressive generation.
+Although inertial frames have appeared in molecular modeling, to the best of our knowledge, this is the first work that turns inertial-frame canonicalization into a generation-ready tokenization in service of autoregressive 3D generation.
+Second, built upon this canonical tokenization, we propose geometric positional encoding (GeoPE), which injects both Manhattan-style relative positional awareness and pairwise Euclidean distance information between atoms into the attention mechanism, making it geometry-aware.
+Finally, to handle the hybrid discrete-continuous nature of atom-based tokens, \model{} adopts a hierarchical AR paradigm: predicting atom types first via cross-entropy, then 3D coordinates via Diffusion Loss.